Sign your building up for one of Cambridge Energy Alliance’s programs. The Energy Alliance offers

 Learn MorePrograms are available for residents and businesses to install solar panels on their homes or offices.
 If installing solar panels is not an option, you can purchase 100% renewable energy through the Cambridge Community Electricity Program, or invest in community solar!

 The things we throw out have a large impact on our health and the health of the environment.
-All of the items we put in our waste bins are either sent to a landfill or incinerated, and both processes can pollute our air and water.
+All of the items we put in our trash carts are either sent to a landfill or incinerated, and both processes can pollute our air and water.
 We can reduce this impact by reducing the total amount of waste we generate, and by making sure that the waste we do generate is separated so that some of the waste can be reused or recycled.

 Learn MoreComposting and recycling help to minimize the amount of trash that goes to incinerator/landfill, reduce greenhouse gas emissions, and yield useful products.